Awesome

 Matches

 When a rule's pattern matches an input, it produces a match.
-A match is defined by a rule, blob ID, start byte offset, and end byte offset; these fields are used to determine a unique match identifier.
+A match is uniquely defined by a rule, blob ID, start byte offset, and end byte offset; these fields are used to compute a unique match identifier.

 Findings

-Matches that were produced by the same rule and share the same capture groups are grouped into a finding.
+Matches that share a rule and capture groups are combined into a finding.
 In other words, a finding is a group of matches.
 This is Nosey Parker's top-level unit of reporting.

 NOTE: When using Docker...